-- Use the Data Collection Form: Across Setting to collect data on the use of the AAC system across settings. - Use the Monitoring Progress Checklist to support your understanding of collected data and determine learner progress.
+- Use the Data Collection Form: Across Setting to collect data on the use of the AAC system across settings. - BUse the Monitoring Progress Checklist to support your understanding of collected data and determine learner progress.

-3.3 Troubleshoot issues
+3. Troubleshoot issues

-use the data you have collected to troubleshoot issues with using AAC.
+Use the data you have collected to troubleshoot issues with using AAC.
 Data from across contexts can be helpful to the SLP when planning next steps for the learner's use of AAC.

-Use the AAC Troubleshooting Guide to address issues with using AAC.
+Use the Troubleshooting Guide to address issues with using AAC.

-3.4 Determine next steps based on learner progress
+4. Determine next steps based on learner progress

-Collecting data will help team members decide about the effectiveness of using this practice and whether the learner with autism is making progress.
+Collecting data will help team members decide about the effectiveness of using Augmentative & Alternative Communication and whether the learner on the spectrum is making progress.
 If a learner is making progress based upon data collected, team members should continue to use the selected strategies.